kbokh/mesosdockers/ua-jpyter-gpu/README.md

-## SRK-Jupyter-gpu
+## UA-Jupyter-gpu

 This dockerfile is destined for research and development of deep learning technologies especially for a mesos cluster.
-SRK-Jupyter-gpu integartes jupyter web application, cuda, spark and can be connected to a mesos cluster.
-SRK-Jupyter-gpu consists of:
+UA-Jupyter-gpu integartes jupyter web application, cuda, spark and can be connected to a mesos cluster.
+UA-Jupyter-gpu consists of:
 - debian
 - cuda 7.5.18
 - miniconda